trieschlab/PymoNNto/docs/Classical_Examples/Wang_Buzaki.md

-# Wang Buzaki SORNSim Implementation
+# Wang Buzaki PymoNNto Implementation

 The following code creates a neuron which is updated with ruled derived from the "Wang Buzaki 1996" paper.